AI & Data Series · 🔥 High Demand · Standalone or Add-On

 3. Multi-query retrieval: generating multiple query variants and merging their results

-4. Parent-child chunking: indexing small child chunks for precision, retrieving their larger parent context for completeness
+4. Parent-child chunking: indexing small child chunks for precision, retrieving larger parent context

-9. Agentic RAG: building retrieval as a tool that an agent calls dynamically rather than a fixed pipeline step
+8. Agentic RAG: building retrieval as a tool that an agent calls dynamically

-10. RAG evaluation: measuring retrieval quality (context precision, context recall) and generation quality (faithfulness, answer relevancy) with RAGAS
+9. RAG evaluation with RAGAS: measuring retrieval quality (context precision, recall) and generation quality (faithfulness, answer relevancy)

-1. LangChain architecture: chains, runnables, the LCEL (LangChain Expression Language) pipeline syntax
+1. LangChain architecture: chains, runnables, and the LCEL (LangChain Expression Language) pipeline syntax

 2. Prompt templates, output parsers, and structured output chains

-3. LangChain retrieval chains: building complete RAG pipelines with LCEL
+3. LangChain retrieval chains: complete RAG pipelines with LCEL

-4. Conversation chains and memory: maintaining conversation history across turns with different memory backends
+4. Conversation chains and memory: maintaining history across turns with different memory backends

 5. LangChain Tools: wrapping functions, APIs, and databases as tools LLMs can call